Phonics Reform England: Not reading reform. Phonics reform. Improving phonics for the one in five at risk of struggling to read and spell.

 What this work shows is that the original problem was correctly identified, but not fully resolved.
 The challenge is not to replace the code, but to reveal it.
 By making the structure of standard written English visible, while allowing it to be aligned with each learner’s pronunciation, it becomes possible to support self-teaching in the way the system requires.
 This is where the science, the code, and the technology now come together.

 Let's Show the Code!
-The Orthographic Mapping Tool
+The English Pronunciation Code

-The Code Mapping® display, using the English Code Mapping Tool, makes the grapheme structure of words fully visible, complementing the representation of speech sounds shown through the IPA.
+The Code Mapping® display, using Emma Hartnell-Baker's algorithm, makes the grapheme structure of words fully visible, complementing the representation of speech sounds shown through the IPA.
 Every word is segmented into graphemes, and each grapheme is shown as a complete unit in sequence across the word.
 The alternating colours are not decoration, they simply mark the boundaries between graphemes so the structure can be seen at a glance.
 When you track each grapheme across the word, the structure of the code is immediately visible.
 This is not additional information layered onto the word, it is the word, with its full grapheme structure made visible.
-Have a free play here!
+Have a free play of this Orthographic Mapping Tool here!

 For children like Alf who have not succeeded with print-first phonics this shift is significant.
 It provides a way into the code that does not depend on prior success with letters.
 It allows them to build from what they can already do, hear and say sounds, and develop accurate representations that can then be mapped to print.